Frank Fabra

-Frank Yusty Fabra Palacios (born 22 February 1991) is a Colombian professional footballer who plays as a left-back for Argentine Primera División club Boca Juniors and the Colombia national team.
+Frank Yusty Fabra Palacios (born 22 February 1991) is a Colombian professional footballer who plays as left-back for Independiente Medellín.
+Fabra's last club was Argentine Primera División club Boca Juniors, where he played from 2016 to January 2026.
+Fabra was also part of the Colombia national team.

 He began his career with Envigado, debuting in 2010.
 He joined Deportivo Cali in 2014, where he was part of the squad that won the 2015 Apertura.
 After a brief spell at Independiente Medellín, Fabra signed for Boca Juniors on a three-year deal.

 Fabra made his international debut for Colombia in 2015, and was part of the squads that finished third at the Copa América in 2016 and 2021.

 Club career

 Envigado

 Fabra is a product of Envigado's youth system.
 At the age of 18, he was called up to the first team and debuted on 22 July 2010 against Cúcuta Deportivo.
 Despite his young age, Fabra quickly made himself a first team player, earning 106 caps and scoring three goals for El Equipo Naranja after four seasons at the club.